Setting Aside a Default Judgment in Queensland

 Anlaby v Praetorius [1888]

-Relevance: In the context of the article, this case might be used to underscore the importance and rights of the defendant to have a judgment set aside if it was entered irregularly, emphasising the seriousness of entering a judgment and the subsequent actions that can be taken (like issuing execution).
+Relevance: In the context of the article, this case might be used to underscore the importance and rights of the defendant to have a judgment set aside if it was entered irregularly, emphasising the seriousness of entering a judgment and the subsequent actions that can be taken, such as issuing an execution.

 Cusack v De Angelis [2007] QCA 313